 - Clean all surfaces in bathrooms and kitchens

 Know the check-out procedures and policies

-- Students who choose to leave spaces in unacceptable condition will be charged for cleaning and/or property removal.
-Those students may also be charged the $100 improper checkout fee for failure to comply with check-out procedures.
+- Students who choose to leave spaces in unacceptable conditions will be charged for cleaning and/or property removal.

-Report facilities issues through eLiving or notify your neighborhood desk for assistance.
+Report facilities issues by going to your neighborhood desk for assistance.

 - Begin moving items to your established summer storage/housing location throughout the last part of the spring semester.
 It’s never too early to start moving unnecessary items out of your room.